Muterra/doc-golix/spec.md

         2. Retrieve binder's identity file
         3. Verify binder's identity file includes public signature key for cipher suite
     + Digest remaining file
-        1. Verify target MUID exists at persistence provider
+        1. Verify target GUID exists at persistence provider
         2. Verify address algorithm
         3. Verify file hash
 6. Verify signature

-## MOBD order of verification
+## GOBD order of verification

 1. Verify magic number
 2. Verify version
 3. Verify cipher suite
 4. Verify length is correct for properly-formatted file
 5. (The following steps may be done in parallel)
-    + MOBD consistency check
+    + GOBD consistency check
         1. Check if dynamic address already exists at persistence provider.
 If so:
             1. If frame count is zero, check fails.
 Issue NAK.
-            2. If binder MUID differs from existing dynamic address binding, check fails.
+            2. If binder GUID differs from existing dynamic address binding, check fails.
 Issue NAK.
-            3. If preexisting binding's static MUID is not contained within historical frames, check fails.
+            3. If preexisting binding's static GUID is not contained within historical frames, check fails.
 Issue NAK.
         2. If dynamic address does not exist at persistence provider,
             1. Verify no unchained debinding exists from the binder for the target address.
 If one exists, check fails; issue NAK
             2. If chained debinding exists from the binder for the target address, verify that chain permits rebinding.
 If not, check fails; issue NAK